When the air suspension fails the effects can be startling beyond what

 - Land Rover

-Air line failure is a failure of the tubing which connects the air bags
+Air line failure occurs when the tubing that connects the air bags experiences

 We see it over and over, technology for the sake of technology, because